Motorists stranded for hours along I-95 after winter storm causes havoc and leaves more than 400,000 without power - KTVZ

 In Georgia, a 5-year-old boy in the Atlanta area died when a tree fell on his home during gusting winds, DeKalb County Fire Rescue spokesman Capt.
 Jaeson Daniels told CNN affiliate WSB.
 The boy’s mother was safely rescued, the outlet reported.

 The ground in the area was saturated by recent rainfall, Daniels told WSB.
-The NWS in Atlanta warned of possible wind gusts from 40-50 mph Monday morning.
+The NWS in Atlanta warned of possible wind gusts from 40 to 50 mph Monday morning.

 And in Tennessee, a 7-year-old girl died early Monday morning when a tree fell on her home in the Knoxville area, the Blount County Sheriff’s Office told CNN affiliate WVLT.